How To Spot a Dog Eye Infection—and What To Do if Your Pup Has One

 iStock.com/Dzhulbee

-How to Spot a Dog Eye Infection—and What to Do If Your Pup Has One
+How To Spot a Dog Eye Infection—and What To Do if Your Pup Has One

 At some point, pet parents are likely to deal with an eye infection.
 While a dog eye infection doesn’t always indicate something serious is going on, it’s important to always take them seriously.
-Eye infections can spread to both eyes and potentially lead to blindness if left untreated.
+Eye infections can spread to both eyes and potentially lead to blindness in dogs if left untreated.
 They can also be painful, so if your dog has one, there’s a good chance they’re uncomfortable.

 However, spotting an eye infection is usually pretty straightforward.
 There are some common symptoms to watch for—and if you see them, check in with your vet.